rgravina/okubo/README.md

 Quick Start
 -----------

-Imagine you have an application allowing your users to study words in a foreign language.
-You can set this up as follows:
+Assume you have an application allowing your users to study words in a foreign language.
+Using the <code>has_deck</code> method you can set up a deck of flashcards that the user will study:

 ```ruby
 class Word < ActiveRecord::Base